motiwari/BanditPAM/README.md

 One of the advantages of k-medoids is that it works with arbitrary distance metrics; in fact, your "metric" need not even be a real metric -- it can be negative, asymmetric, and/or not satisfy the triangle inequality or homogeneity.
 Any pairwise dissimilarity function works with k-medoids!

 This also allows for clustering of "exotic" objects like trees, graphs, natural language, and more -- settings where running k-means wouldn't even make sense.
-We talk about one such setting in the [original paper](https://proceedings.neurips.cc/paper/2020/file/73b817090081cef1bca77232f4532c5d-Paper.pdf).
+We talk about one such setting in the [full paper](https://proceedings.neurips.cc/paper/2020/file/73b817090081cef1bca77232f4532c5d-Paper.pdf).

 The package currently supports a number of distance metrics, including all Lp losses and cosine distance.